SevenOverBravo/Online_Store_Data_Analytics/README.md

 Hence, the goal of this analysis is as follows: "Utilize Olist customer and order records to detect traits of customers, orders, sellers, or products that show signs of a higher quantity of average items purchased per order, eventually proposing a solution to increase said metric so that annual revenue in 2019 will increase by at least 10% from a control"

+### Notes on Data Cleaning
+Before the analysis could begin, there were a host of issues plaguing the usability of the Olist dataset.
+Hence, the following measures were taken in Excel:

+* Replace all accented/special Brazilian Portuguese characters with their English language counterparts (i.e. "á" becomes "a", "õ" becomes "o", and "ç" becomes "c") to ensure no errors would arise from any symbols outside of the UTF-8 file format
+  * It's true that some Portuguese words change their meaning when certain letters are not accented, but since this analysis won't utilize any string data (at   least, not in any context where the meaning of each string is important), such a measure is defensible
+* Reformat all datetime values so they're compatible with MySQL (i.e. format so each datetime values reads as YYYY-MM-DD hh:mm:ss)
+* Remove all incomplete orders (i.e. rows in the orders table without any purchase timestamps) from the dataset
+* Aggregate geolocation entries on zip code to give the table its primary key
+  * The "city" and "state" entries in each aggregated row were filled with the city and state associated with each zip code, while the each latitude and longitude value was averaged between all values from each zip code

 ## Key Findings and Results
 The analysis in MySQL found a series of attributes that correlate with an above average AIPO, including the following: